kelloggm/cs-490-website/ip2.md

 The `socket.on` handler is automatically invoked by the [socket-io library](https://socket.io) when an event is received from a remote client.
 The `createViewingArea` function is automatically invoked by the [tsoa REST middleware](https://github.com/lukeautry/tsoa) when a REST request is made by a remote client.
-We will learn more about both technologies in modules 9 and 10; for the purposes of this assignment you need only implement the functions as specified (such that they pass the provided test cases).
+For the purposes of this assignment you need only implement the functions as specified (such that they pass the provided test cases).

 To run the tests for this part, run the command `npm test TestName` in the `townService` directory, where `TestName` is either `Town.test` or `TownsController`.